simov/purest/README.md

 - **secret** - `consumer_secret` to use for all requests

 > These keys are just convenience shortcuts, as it's often required to make all of the requests through a single OAuth1.0 app, and specifying these values for each request can be irritating.<br><br>
-Both `key` and `secret` can be overridden for each request.
+Both `key` and `secret` can be overridden for each request through the regular `oauth` option.
 Alternatively these values can be set throught the `defaults` option as well:<br>
 `{oauth:{consumer_key:'..', consumer_secret:'..'}}`.

 ###### Path Alias (API)